 The generator outputs are connected in parallel using switching circuits within the substation.
 Because they are in parallel, a single generator (or more) can be taken offline for repairs or maintenance, or it can be removed from service if the electrical demand is down.

-Hydroelectric Power Plant Working
+Hydropower Plant Working

 Water is stored behind the dam.
 As more water is stored, its level becomes higher, and its ability to produce electrical energy increases.
 The higher the reservoir, the greater the head and quantity of stored energy.